oberrow/mc_server_backup.dll/README.md

 ------------------------------------------------------------------------------
 1. if you want to have 2 objects that backup different directories than you can't without having to change the variables again
 2. the log class can only print one thing to the file
+3. if you use environment varibles (eg. "%userprofile%") it won't work and it will tell you that the path doesn't exist

 and that's it